Auction website: www.USGovBid.com

 The minimum starting bid is $250 and may go up from there.

+The low digit surf tag does not replace the surf fishing permit decal which must be purchased separately.
 The surf fishing sticker or decal allows the vehicle owner to drive onto designated Delaware State Park surf fishing beaches in order to surf fish.
-The decal must be purchased cost of an annual surf fishing permit is dependent on the buyer's age and state of residence.
-For information about surf fishing on Delaware State Park beaches, click here [link to Adventures/Fishing].
+The decal must be purchased and the cost of an annual surf fishing permit is dependent on the buyer's age and state of residence.
+For information about surf fishing on Delaware State Park beaches, click here visit our fishing page.

 Yes.
 There will be a one-time transfer fee of $72 (the same amount DMV charges for transfer of low-digit black and white tags).